eGFR Calculator

 Glomerular filtration rate (GFR) is the best overall index of kidney function.
 Normal GFR varies according to age, sex, and body size, and declines with age.

-The National Kidney Foundation (NKF) and the American Society of Nephrology (ASN) convened a Task Force in 2021 to focus on the use of race when estimating GFR.
-The joint NKF/ASN Task Force recommends using the CKD-EPI Creatinine Equation (2021) to estimate GFR.
+The National Kidney Foundation (NKF) and the American Society of Nephrology (ASN) convened a Task Force in 2021 to focus on eliminating the use of race when estimating GFR.
+The joint NKF/ASN Task Force recommends using the race-free CKD-EPI equations to estimate GFR.
 More information regarding this recommendation may be found in this article highlighting the Task Force’s recommendations.

 This eGFR Calculator is intended for use only by health care professionals.
-For more information about measuring your kidney health, please refer to the following resources:
+If you are a patient interested in learning more about your kidney health, please check out the following resources and refer specific questions to your healthcare provider.

 Serum Creatinine: